mrzamaniiii/TinyML-Compression-Benchmark/README.md

 up_down
 ```

-The final system will perform gesture recognition completely on-device.
+The final system performs gesture recognition completely on-device.

 ---

 # Project Status

-**Active development — Study 1 core compression benchmarking is complete, including physical Arduino measurements for Standard CNN INT8 and Depthwise CNN INT8.
-The project is now moving to Study 2: the controlled Raw/RMS/FFT/Spectral Feature Engineering comparison and the final Feature Dense INT8 embedded benchmark.**
+**Active development — Study 1 and Study 2 are complete.
+The final embedded architecture has been selected based on physical Arduino measurements.
+Remaining work is focused on repository cleanup, final figures, and presentation/thesis integration.**